KGCan/Module-1-Challenge/README.md

 # Module-1-Challenge
 Challenge for Module 1

+## Description
-*Refactor the code for the Horiseon Webpage according to the user request*
+Refactor the code for the Horiseon Webpage according to the user request below

 AS A marketing agency
 I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines

-*That meets the following acceptance criteria*
+That meets the following acceptance criteria provided

 GIVEN a webpage meets accessibility standards
 WHEN I view the source code